Can Cerner Corporation (CERN) Remain Competitive?

 Analysts’ Opinion of CERN

-Many brokerage firms have already submitted their reports for CERN stocks, with JP Morgan repeating the rating for CERN by listing it as a “Neutral.”
-The predicted price for CERN in the upcoming period, according to JP Morgan is $74 based on the research report published on April 29th of the current year 2021.
+Many brokerage firms have already submitted their reports for CERN stocks, with Robert W. Baird repeating the rating for CERN by listing it as a “Neutral.”
+The predicted price for CERN in the upcoming period, according to Robert W. Baird is $82 based on the research report published on November 17th of the current year 2021.

+JP Morgan, on the other hand, stated in their research note that they expect to see CERN reach a price target of $74, previously predicting the price at $79.
+The rating they have provided for CERN stocks is “Neutral” according to the report published on April 29th, 2021.

 Insider Trading